torvalds/linux/Documentation/arm/marvel.rst

       PXA26x, PXA27x, PXA3xx and PXA93x were developed by Intel, while
       the later PXA95x were developed by Marvell.

-    * Due to their XScale origin, these SoCs have virtually nothing in common with the other (Kirkwood, Dove, etc.) families of Marvell SoCs, except with the MMP/MMP2 family of SoCs.
+    * Due to their XScale origin, these SoCs have virtually yesthing in common with the other (Kirkwood, Dove, etc.) families of Marvell SoCs, except with the MMP/MMP2 family of SoCs.